esemsc-f8af2eba/Software-for-UK-National-Flood-Risk-Assessment/docs/data_formats.rst

 Labelled postcode data is assumed to be in a tabular format, with the following columns:

 - postcode: the full unit postcode of the area.
+- outward: the outward part of the postcodes.
+- inward: the inward part of the postcode.
 - easting: the OSGB36 easting coordinate of the centroid of the area.
 - northing: the OSGB36 northing coordinate of the centroid of the area.
 - soilType: the soil type of the area.